Interpreter—a person trained to convey spoken or signed communications from one language to another. Interpretation services may be provided

 During service provision, clinical encounters with the client and family may necessitate different types of interpreting, transliteration, and translation services.

 Consecutive Interpreting—the interpreter transmits the message after a section of the source language is produced and during a pause.
-The interpreted message is divided into segments of appropriate length to be conveyed to the target language and be well-understood.
+The interpreted message is divided into segments of appropriate length in order to be conveyed to the target language and be well-understood.
 Compared with SI, consecutive interpreting may be more commonly used during assessment and intervention of spoken language.
 Additionally, interpreters of both spoken and manually coded languages may utilize consecutive interpretation when the client provides a great deal of information at once in order to fully comprehend the information and then accurately convey the meaning.
-Consecutive interpreting may also be preferred for clients/families with compromised cognitive abilities (Langdon, 2002).
+Consecutive interpreting may also be preferred for clients/patients/families with compromised cognitive abilities (Langdon, 2002).

 Cued Speech Transliteration—the transliterator uses handshapes and movements in different locations near the mouth to depict sounds used in spoken language.
-Cued speech is generally used to support speechreading by providing a visual representation for the sounds in a language.
+Cued speech is generally used to support speech reading by providing a visual representation for the sounds in a language.
 However, it is not a form of sign language (National Cued Speech Association, 2006).

 Sign Transliteration—the transliterator uses signs in the word order of the target spoken language (e.g., signed English) to convey the spoken message for people who are D/HOH who do not use a formal sign language (e.g., ASL).